 Ontario is a huge Province in Canada with literally hundreds of thousands of lakes so the fishing regulations are likely a little more complex than those in your State or Province.
 The Ministry of Natural Resources divides the province into 20 different fisheries management zones based on geographic location and fish populations.
 In Sunset Country the major zones are 4 and 5 but further north additional zones come into effect so make sure you know the zone in which you are fishing.
 Some key things to remember about fishing in Ontario are as follows:

-- You can purchase a conservation or regular limit license - the conservation license generally has a limit half of the regular license.
+- You can purchase a conservation or regular limit license - the conservation license generally has a limit of half of the regular license.

 - Your daily and your possession limit are the same - so don't accumulate fish over the duration of your trip or you'll be well over the legal limit.